alanng10/class-lang/Docue/Article/Sande/a.md

 The operates input 64 bits int values in refs.
 Operates that output int values output 64 bits int values in refs.
 The operates do 64 bits int operations instead of 60 bits in Class Lang.

-IntValue, IntHexValue, IntSignValue, IntHexSignValue have prefixs that are same as Class Lang.
-The values syntaxs valid ints are unsigned 64 bits or signed 64 bits.

 StringValue uses 32 bits int as char unit.
 ValueOperate that has StringValue, results memory index of the string struct